robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

     # Set the starting position for the following calls of
-      printString() and printChar() to x, y. x, y is the position of the leftside top pixel of the first character using the font given in font.
+      printString() and printChar() to x, y. x, y is the position of the leftside top pixel of the first character using the font given in font. clip defines, if set, the maximal length which will be printed.
+The default is the screen width.
-      If the value of clip is set and lower than the width of the screen, text will be clipped at that absolute position.
-Th edefault is the screen width. scroll tells, whether text will flow over to a next line if longer than the screen width or teh width given by clip.
+      scroll tells, whether text will flow over to a next line if longer than the screen width or teh width given by clip.
 The default is True.